Sevast-st/bega_mon/README.md

 *   `EventProcessor`:
     *   **Responsibility**: Decodes and transforms raw blockchain event logs into structured, human-readable data.
-    *   **Key Functions**: Takes a raw log from the `BlockchainConnector` and uses the contract's ABI to parse it into a clean dictionary containing event parameters like `user`, `amount`, etc.
+    *   **Key Functions**: Parses raw event logs from the `BlockchainConnector` using the contract's ABI, transforming them into structured dictionaries containing event parameters like `user`, `amount`, etc.

 *   `CrossChainDispatcher`:
     *   **Responsibility**: Simulates the action of relaying the event information to the destination chain.
-    *   **Key Functions**: Constructs a JSON payload from the processed event data and sends it via an HTTP POST request to a mock API endpoint using the `requests` library.
+    *   **Key Functions**: Formats the processed event data into a JSON payload and dispatches it to a destination API endpoint via an HTTP POST request using the `requests` library.
     *   **Features**: Includes retry logic for API requests to handle temporary network or service issues.

 *   `BridgeContractMonitor`:
-    *   **Responsibility**: The central orchestrator.
-It coordinates the other components to run the end-to-end monitoring process.
+    *   **Responsibility**: The central orchestrator that coordinates all other components to run the end-to-end monitoring process.
-    *   **Key Functions**: Contains the main simulation loop that periodically checks for new blocks, fetches logs, processes them, and dispatches them.
-It also manages the state, such as tracking the last successfully scanned block number.
+    *   **Key Functions**: Manages the main simulation loop that periodically checks for new blocks, fetches logs, processes them, and dispatches them.
+It also manages state, such as tracking the last successfully scanned block number.

 #### Data Flow